 - Buddhist followers are divided into Mahayana and Hinayana.

-- In Hindu religion also, there are hundreds of gods and goddesses that are worshipped by different groups of people.
+- In Hindu religion also, hundreds of gods and goddesses are worshipped by different groups of people.

 Question 6: The Indian State both keeps away from religion as well as intervenes in religion.
 This idea can be quite confusing.
 Discuss this once again in class using examples from the chapter as well as those that you might have come up with.